flowersteam/adtool_legacy/README.md

-# AutomatedDiscoveryTool
+# Automated Discovery Tool
-We're pleased to introduce AutomatedDiscoveryTool, a software for assisted and automated discovery of patterns in the exploration of complex systems.
+We're pleased to introduce Automated Discovery Tool, a software for assisted and automated discovery of patterns in the exploration of complex systems.

 Automated Discovery Tool is a software package developed in the